 “Their awakening experience was a glimpse of their inner nature, which can show up playing in present time from memory, and there is no authentic abidance.
 This is what I call a “neck-up awakening.””
 So apt a description of zandtao’s upheaval but for zandtao there was only a short time in which bill saw that as meaning more than what it was – an unconscious awakening that needed years of experience to consolidate and develop wisdom.
 But he likes neck-up awakening that is presumably countered by embodiment.

 To use the terms shallow and conceptual to describe awakening in any way is a belittling process that belongs with patriarchal conditioning.
 In a Culture of Awakening such an unconscious awakening as bill experienced would be valued.
 In such a culture there would have been some sort of reaching out to encourage bill to follow his path, and not revert to new conditioning based on what in retrospect was some form of gaining of experience.
 If the awakening were to be described as shallow and conceptual such value would not be accorded.
-Such awakenings need to be lauded and cultural efforts be made to embody the awakening even though bill was succumbing to new conditioning.
+Such awakenings need to be lauded and cultural efforts be made to embody the awakening; in bill's case there was succumbing to new conditioning because he had no practice.
 Before there can be embodiment there needs to be awakening, without awakening no amount of practice can produce embodiment.
 Bill in some ways is ashamed of what he wasted for 25 years but he values the awakening that arose in his upheaval.

 Awakening is a shift out of conditioned egos that are developed during upbringing, it is a shift from the conditioned self.
-It would be good to know how such awakening occurs but there is no analysis that can get through the fog that was bill’s mind just prior to his upheaval.
+It would be good to know how such awakening occurs but there is no analysis that can get through the fog that was bill’s mind just prior to his upheaval - to see where that partial awakening came from.
 When he listens to Batgap he hears of people with different awakening experiences including such experiences where awakening does not occur even though there is practice.
 It is important to understand the need for practice as awakening is not an end but without awakening there can be no embodiment that evolves consciousness; practice is not awakened and cannot be embodiment.
-Is that last part true – a good question?
-Unawakened good practice is not evolving consciousness, why?
+From practice we hope awakening arises, once arising good practice turns awakening into embodiment - sampajanna.

 Was there a lack of transparency?
 This is not a question he relates to his awakening and subsequent 2nd childhood.
 Is this transparency “following the path”?
 Then he wasn’t but he was always connected to the path.
 There was a following in that he was gaining experience, but that experience could have been gained in a more conscious and mindful way if he had embodied his partial awakening – if he had a practice.